ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/tlsandschannel/tlsloggingiis.md

 It is possible to enable cipher usage logging as a custom logging option in many popular web platforms.
 Here we will discuss configuring this in IIS.

-This can help an administrator determine the quantity of vistor connections that use legacy protocols and ciphers.
+This can help an administrator determine the quantity of visitor connections that use legacy protocols and ciphers.

 ## IIS TLS logging